 Theme 3: Branding for Growth

-Branding for growth is another common thread among both brands and agencies that presented at the conference.
+Branding for growth is another common thread among both food & beverage brands and agencies that presented at the conference.
 As private brands migrate away from the “national brand equivalent” model and focus on innovation to compete directly with other brands on the shelf, an approach to branding and package design needs to reflect this.
 This means moving away from just focusing on pushing product attributes and creating an approach to package design that allows for a certain level of flexibility as new products are created and put on the shelf.
 This flexibility should allow for the packaging to align with customer demographics and complement the unique qualities of the product it contains, without working against the core branding elements of the private brand.
 This can be a challenging balance to achieve, but there are several private brand retailers excelling at this.

 Example: ShopRite – Bowl & Basket, Paperbird, and Wholesome Pantry are all 3 perfect examples of this theme.